 Aird of Sleat Rubha Shleite

 The beach is gloriously inviting but the water is a little on the chilly side – although this didn’t stop our kids.
-You can camp here, have BBQs, the waters are so perfect you could easily snorkel or paddleboard (with a wetsuit).
-It’s also dog friendly.
+You can camp here, and have BBQs, the waters are so perfect you could easily snorkel or paddleboard (with a wetsuit).
+It’s also dog-friendly.

 Camasunary Bay: Isle Of Skye